IsaacSchemm/Gbase.NLog.JsonTarget/README.md

   - Use CancellationToken to cancel tasks when the application closes
   - Remove override of FlushAsync method (which was only waiting for tasks to complete and, in this situation, could take a long time)

+v2.0.1
+  - Remove README.md and nlog.config.example from nupkg

 License
 --------